ominiverdi/matrix-llmagent/docs/KNOWLEDGE_BASE.md

       "enabled": true,
       "database_url": "postgresql://user:password@localhost/dbname",
       "name": "My Knowledge Base",
-      "description": "Search for information about projects, people, and events.", "max_results": 5,
+      "description": "Search for information about projects, people, and events.
+Use this FIRST before web_search.", "max_results": 5,
-      "max_entities": 10
+      "max_entities": 10,
+      "predicate_hints": {
+        "is_annual_conference": {
+          "description": "Annual conferences",
+          "hint": "no filter needed - returns all events" },
+        "is_project_of": {
+          "description": "Official projects of an organization",
+          "hint": "filter: object=OrgName"
+        }
+      }
     }
   }
 }